oriaxx77/five-disfunctions-of-a-team/README.md

 * Share weaknesses
 * Expect the best from others

+# 2. Fear of Conflict \<Disfunction\>
+Disfunctional Team
+* Avoid people
+* Avoid problems
+* Avoid confrontation

+High Performance Team
+* Discuss problems (healthy team debates)
+* Discuss each others' behaviour
+* Confront each other

-# 2. Inattention to Result
+# 5. Inattention to Result

 ## Ego (Inattention to the collective result)